JeffKnowlesJr/obsidian-chain-plugin/README.md

 ## Daily Notes Plugin Integration

 The Chain Plugin seamlessly integrates with Obsidian's core Daily Notes plugin to ensure consistent settings and behavior.
-This integration includes:
+This integration is managed by the SyncManager, which handles:

 -   Synchronization of date format settings
 -   Matching folder structure for daily notes
 -   Consistent use of templates for daily entries
+-   Automatic updates to Daily Notes plugin settings when Chain Plugin settings change

 Users can manage their daily journaling workflow using either plugin, with settings automatically kept in sync for a smooth experience.